 Overflowing with history and charm, Independence, Missouri is most proud of the Truman Library.
-This world-class museum follows the life and times of the 33rd president, Harry S. Truman.
-It also has the distinction of the first presidential library in the United States.
+This world-class museum follows the life and times of the 33rd president, Harry S Truman.
+It has the distinction of being the first presidential library in the United States.
 Additionally, the Truman Library is one of only ten presidential libraries administered by the National Archives and Records Administration.
 This gives the museum access to an extensive collection of artifacts, photos and documents.
 These immersive and interactive exhibits bring history to life.
-However, the library is scheduled to close for extensive renovations on 22 July 2019 for approximately one year.
-If you have plans to visit, you should do so as soon as possible.
+Though the museum is currently closed for extensive renovations, you can plan a visit for the grand re-opening in Fall 2020.

 Make your trip into this bygone era complete by staying at the historic Silver Heart Inn.
 Our elegant Bed and Breakfast blends the quaint past with all the modern comforts you crave.
 The main house, originally built in 1856, offers four beautifully appointed suites.
 In addition, we have two intimate cottages available, which provide a private retreat on our peaceful grounds.
 Each morning, all guests are treated to creative, delicious breakfasts made with fresh, local ingredients.
-Reserve your spring getaway to Independence, Missouri and experience the treasured Truman Library before it’s too late.
+Reserve your getaway to Independence, Missouri and be one of the first to experience the updated Truman Library exhibits.

 Truman Library and Museum History